Help us improve your experience.

 Note:

-Updating a Script from the Master Source
+Update a Script from the Primary Source Location

 Note:

-The set refresh command is unique in the Junos OS CLI in that it behaves like an operational mode command and yet it can be executed from within configuration mode.
-All other Junos OS CLI operational mode commands can only be executed from command mode.
-The functionality is provided in this manner as a convenience to users developing commit scripts.
+Issuing the set refresh command does not add the refresh statement to the configuration.
+Thus the command behaves like an operational mode command and yet it can be executed from within configuration mode.
+The functionality is provided in this manner as a convenience to users developing scripts.

 If the device has dual Routing Engines and you want to update a script on both Routing Engines, you must issue the set refresh command on each Routing Engine separately.
 Alternatively, you can refresh the scripts on the requesting Routing Engine and then use either the request system scripts synchronize operational mode command to synchronize scripts to the other Routing Engine or the commit synchronize scripts configuration mode command to synchronize all scripts to the other Routing Engine when you commit and synchronize the configuration.

 To update a single script from its master source, issue the set refresh command at the hierarchy level where the script is configured.
 The hierarchy location depends on the script type and filename as shown in the following examples.
-The source statement specifying the master source location must already be configured.
+The source statement specifying the primary source location must already be configured.

 To update all enabled scripts of a given script type from their master source files, issue the set refresh command at the hierarchy level for that script type.

-Release History Table
+Change History Table

 Release